 What impact has volunteering had on you?
 On others?

 Volunteering has broadened my scope of interest in areas previously unknown to me.
 As well, volunteering has provided me with an opportunity to provide a service that I believe is beneficial to both parties involved.

 Share a story or a memory from your time volunteering.

-Perhaps the most memorable and remarkable aspect of the work that I do in the Dino Lab is that as I remove the waste material that surrounds the dinosaur bones.
-I am seeing the remains of a creature that lived millions of years ago, and that no one had ever seen the remains prior to my uncovering them.
-I have come to realize that it is a privilege to work on these remains, for such work requires care and respect as it is not a mechanical process, but a 'CRAFT'.
+Perhaps the most memorable and remarkable aspect of the work that I do in the Dino Lab is, as I remove the waste material that surrounds the dinosaur bones, I see the remains of a creature that lived millions of years ago that no one else has seen prior to my uncovering them.
+I have come to realize that it is a privilege to work on these remains, for such work requires care and respect.
+It is not a mechanical process, but a craft.